Datsun on-Do

 The Datsun on-Do is a subcompact car manufactured specifically for the Russian market under the Datsun brand of Nissan Motor Company.
 It is a rebadged and restyled version of the AutoVAZ-developed Lada Granta and it also has its own VAZ-index number, 2195.
 The on-Do was launched in Russia on 4 April 2014, and AutoVAZ started serial manufacturing of the car on 14 July 2014.
 The word "Do" is related to a Japanese traditional culture that can be translated into "move", while "on" indicates an adjective or verb.
-When "Datsun" is added, it means a desire to open up access to mobility and freedom of movement for all.